ibm-cloud-docs/cephaas/sds-cli-reference.md

 {: pre}

-This example shows how to use the command with the `url` configured.
+Example shows how to use the command with the `url` configured.

 ```sh
 ibmcloud sds volumes